malteerasmussen/P3_G6_Miniproject_Server/README.md

 # Megahay - Server

+Have you ever dreamt about being a rock star?
+Now's your chance!
+Join the infamous rock band Megahay on their World Tour.
+Choose your favourite instrument and jam with all your friends in front of a live audience.

 ##Communication
 The server connect all client through a given IP-address.
 The IP-address needed for the clients to connect, is the